 - Utility Patents

-- Protects the function or process of an invention (e.g., an improved car muffler or a better bicycle gear system).
+- Protect the function or process of an invention (e.g., an improved car muffler or a better bicycle gear system).

-- Lasts 20 years from the date of filing (in most cases).
+- Lasts 20 years from the date of filing (usually).

 - Design Patents

-- Protects the ornamental design of a product (e.g., a unique, decorative handlebar shape for a bike).
+- Protects the ornamental design of a product (like a unique, decorative handlebar shape for a bike).

 - In the U.S., these generally last 15 years from the date of issuance (for applications filed on or after May 13, 2015).